If you want to explore classroom game ideas by grade level, click here to skip to that section of this blog.

 3. Collaborative Drawing

 Another way to improve creativity while building on what others have made is with collaborative drawing.
-Give a simple prompt and let students begin a drawing for 1-2 minutes.
+Give a simple prompt and let students begin a drawing for one to two minutes.
 When the time is up, everyone passes their paper to the person on their left.

-Then, that student continues the drawing for the next 1-2 minutes.
+Then, that student continues the drawing for the next one to two minutes.
 Keep going until all the drawings have gone at least all the way down one row.
-At the end, make sure each drawing goes back to the first person to finish up for 1-2 minutes.
+At the end, make sure each drawing goes back to the first person to finish up for one to two minutes.
 Look at all the different ways each drawing went!

 4. No-Talk Line-Up